taylorhackbart/README-generator/sample.md

   ## Installation

-  To install necessary dependencies, run the following command:
+  To install necessary dependencies, run the following command: d
-  Install node, inqiurer and path

   ## Usage

-  Must have node and inquirer installed
+  d

   ## License

-    This project is licensed under the BSD 3 license.
+    This project is licensed under the APACHE2.0 license.

   ## Contributing
-  Taylor Hackbart, Tyler Bolty
+  d

   ## Tests

-  To run tests, run the following command: npm
+  To run tests, run the following command: d

   ## Questions

   If you have any questions about the repo, contact me directly at taylor.hackbart@gmail.com.
-  You can find more of my work at [taylor hackbart](https://github/com/taylor hackbart).
+  You can find more of my work at [taylorhackbart](https://github/com/taylorhackbart).